ipfs/fs-repo-migrations/run.md

 ## Step 2.
 Run the Migration

-Now, run the migration tool.
+Now, run the migration tool:

 ```sh
 # if you installed from Go, tool is in your global $PATH